This Garmin Instinct review dives deep into the ins and outs of the Garmin smartwatch.

 That's why the company manufactured a life-changing product, the Garmin Instinct GPS Watch.

-If you are considering investing in outdoors watch, this Garmin Instinct review will provide everything you need to know to make an informed purchase.
+If you are considering investing in an outdoors watch, this Garmin Instinct review will provide everything you need to know to make an informed purchase.

 The inspiration came from previous Garmin watches, particularly the Vivoactive outdoor watch and Garmin Fenix.